-Thin color to
+Thin color to a water-like viscosity

 Adjust color and mediums to a water-like state ready for airbrush application.